John Cannan: 1980–1987

-Cannan left his wife in 1980 for Sharon Major, whom he attacked when she tried to leave him.
-After turning up at her house on New Year's Eve with a bottle of wine, he strangled her during sex while telling her he was going to kill her, and also brought a gun to the house.
+Major's attempt to leave their relationship triggered a violent reaction from Cannan, who turned up at her house on New Year's Eve with a bottle of wine and, unbeknownst to her, a gun.
+Cannan strangled Major during the subsequent rape.
 Major was able to fight Cannan off and was taken to hospital in an ambulance.
 Cannan told her on the way to the hospital that he had meant to kill her.
+He later robbed a petrol station kiosk in February 1981, using a knife to threaten two female assistants.
+The following month, during a robbery at a ladies' knitwear shop, Cannan raped shop assistant Jean Bradford at knifepoint after threatening to stab her 17-month-old baby, who was in a back room; Bradford's mother arrived during the attack, only to be tied up by Cannan and forced to watch the attack.

-Cannan robbed a petrol station kiosk in February 1981, using a knife to threaten two female assistants.
-In March that year, during a robbery at a ladies' knitwear shop, Cannan raped Jean Bradford at knifepoint; he tied up her mother and raped Bradford in front of her, after threatening to stab her 17-month old baby.
-At Birmingham Crown Court on 26 June 1981, after pleading guilty, Cannan was sentenced to five years imprisonment for raping Bradford and a consecutive three years for two counts of robbery.
-He served five years of his eight-year sentence.
-Cannan served his sentence at HM Prison Bristol before being transferred to Portland, Dorset, and then to London.
-From 25 January 1986, until the end of his sentence in July, he was serving his sentence in open prison conditions in a prison hostel at Wormwood Scrubs, meaning he was on day release at the time of the murder of Sandra Court in Bournemouth in May and in the lead up to the disappearance of Suzy Lamplugh in July of that year.
-He attempted suicide in September by taking 68 paracetamol tablets.
+At Birmingham Crown Court on 26 June 1981, after pleading guilty, Cannan was sentenced to five years' imprisonment for raping Bradford and a consecutive three years for two counts of robbery.
+He served five years of his eight-year sentence, first at Bristol Prison before transfer to Portland, Dorset, and finally to London.
+From 25 January 1986 until the end of his sentence in July, Cannan was serving his sentence in open prison conditions in a prison hostel at Wormwood Scrubs Prison, meaning he was on day release at the time of the murder of Sandra Court in Bournemouth in May and in the lead up to Lamplugh's disappearance in July.
+Cannan attempted suicide in September by overdosing on paracetamol tablets.